Frequently Asked Questions

 Who can apply for the transport subsidy?

-What information do I need to provide when claiming for the subsidy?
+What information do I need to provide when applying for the subsidy?

-• a copy of your latest Local Land Services (LLS) rates notice or a copy of your latest Local Government Area (LGA) rates notice
+- Local Land Services rates notice or Local Government rates notice

-• a certified copy of your agistment agreement or invoice (where relevant)
+- a certified copy of your agistment agreement or valid tax invoice (where relevant)

 What costs are covered by the subsidy?